Child Safety Resources (06)

 ChildSafetyExperts.com

-This site from Child Safety Experts.com has half a dozen articles on ways to make your home safer for your child.
+This site from Child Safety Experts.com has many articles on ways to make your home safer for your child.
 Every child deserves a safe and secure place to grow up.
 Start with the article on how to choose the proper safety gate.
 Safety gates are necessary to keep children from wandering into rooms where they shouldn't and to keep them from going up and down dangerous stairs.
 But not all baby gates are created equal and this article helps you spot the good ones and shy away from the bad ones.
 Next is a complete guide to baby-proofing your home, filled with tips and hints that you might otherwise overlook.
 Next is a guide to buying the all-important baby monitor.
 Your baby monitor is much too important to get stuck with a lemon.
 Next choose the perfect crib and mattress.
 Your baby will spend a great deal of time in the crib, so learn what to look for in a good one, and what to avoid in a bad one.
 Next is a printable list of emergency numbers, and finally there is an excellent and helpful article on helping you to know when your child is old enough and mature enough to be left home alone.

-Tips for Childproofing Your Home
+Tips for Childproofing Your Home from MomMD.com

 The Home Safety Handbook from the Children's Hospital of Pittsburgh